 Seaside Villages and Surfing Stars along the Great Ocean Road

-Head south-west from Melbourne and within two hours you’ll reach the Great Ocean Road.
-Extending approximately 300km from Torquay to Nelson in the west, the Great Ocean Road is one of the world’s most spectacular drives, taking you past incredible rock formations, perfectly formed crescent beaches and fertile forest.
+Head south-west from Melbourne and within two hours you reach The Great Ocean Road.
+Extending approximately 300km from Torquay to Nelson in the west, the Great Ocean Road is one of the world's most spectacular drives, taking you past incredible rock formations, perfectly formed crescent beaches and fertile forest.

 Torquay is a beach town with internationally-renowned credentials.
 Iconic surf brands Quicksilver and Rip Curl were born here, and the Rip Curl Pro is a world championship title event that draws surfers from across the globe to the giant waves of Bells Beach.
 Stroll along beautiful coastline on the 30km Surf Coast Walk, enjoy snorkelling at the Point Danger Marine Sanctuary or pay a visit to Surf World Surfing Museum.